buddha216g/CarND-VehicleTrackingAndDetection/writeup_template.md

 I practised all the concepts first, especailly drawing boxes manually, using templates etc. I played around with extracting spatial, color histogram and hog features by fintuning various parameters on the test images that were provided.

 I then extracted the cars and non cars.
-However since i had to assing parameters here i had to do lot of iterations on this step to improve my accuracy.
+However since i had to assign parameters here, i had to do lot of iterations to improve my accuracy.
 Sliding windows was another place i faced lot of difficulty.
 To correct lot of false positives i had to spend lot of time using the correct sizes, start end positions (x and y) and also overlap.

 Applying thresholds was another major problem i faced since increasing the limits was causing issues with finding cars.
 I solved this by adding more sizes for sliding and optimizing the thresholds so i am atleast able to identify all the cars that are passing by.